Are you looking to start a podcast? Alas, you’re in the right place.

 Now that you know the “why”, it’s time to move to the “how”.

-As I’ve mentioned earlier, there are the 5 essential steps you need to know to start a Podcast.
+As I’ve mentioned earlier, there are five essential steps you need to know to start a Podcast.

 With that said, here’s step one.

-This the fundamental step where you craft the identity and define the purpose of your podcast.
+This is the fundamental step where you craft the identity and define the purpose of your podcast.

 Building a strong base can go a long way in starting a successful podcast.

-So without any further ado, let’s start with the very first elements: choosing a niche, then a name, and finally designing the artwork.
+So without any further ado, let’s start with the very first elements: choosing a niche, a name, and designing the artwork.

 Finding a Niche

-The number one thing to do before you start a podcast or anything for that matter is figuring out the topic and theme your podcast will focus on.
+The number one thing to do before you start a podcast is figuring out the topic and theme your podcast will focus on.

 It’s much simpler than that.